Sridevi-Pemmasani/SQL-Project-NGO-Operations/README.md

 ## 7. Findings & Recommendations

-- **Donor Engagement & Donations**:
+- **Donor Engagement, Retention & Contribution Trends Over Time**:
-    - Who is donating, and to which projects.
+    - Who is donating, to which projects and when
     - A few major donors contribute the majority of funds.
 Implement loyalty and recognition programs.
+- **Monthly Donation Trends**:
+    - Are donations seasonal?
+    - Plan fundraising strategies to manage seasonal donation issues
+- **Top Performing Projects**:
+    - Donations received + Volunteer hours + Feedback
+    - Educate and try to pull more Donars and Donations for low performed projects
+- **Volunteer Workload Distribution and Optimization**:
+    - Where and how much volunteers are contributing.
+    - Are some volunteers over/under-utilized?
-- **Volunteer Optimization**: Balance volunteer distribution among different project activities
+    - Optimize the volunteer involvement on project activities as required
+- **Beneficery Feedback**:
+    - Feedback on projects and activities
-- **Beneficery Feedback**: Encourage and Collect feedback from all beneficiries to evaluate the service activities
+    - Encourage and Collect feedback from all beneficiries to evaluate the service activities
+    - Evaluate recommendations and take decisions accordingly
+    - Identify the projects and volunteers performance and take neccessary improvement steps

 ---